Lostdou/Spotify-Widget/README.md

 ```
 3- Create a ".env" file in the same folder where you cloned the script and enter your app's tokens there

-4- Now simply enter your bot to your server, run the script and that's it
+4- Now simply run the script and that's it
 ```bash
 python -m main.py
 ```

 ### ES:
-Para poder iniciar este bot, sigue los pasos a continuación:
+Para poder iniciar este script, sigue los pasos a continuación:

 1-  Clona el repositorio:
 ```bash